Social Justice Programs - Jessica Pettit

 Social justice is the assertion of the ideal that all humans should have the same rights and opportunities.
 From access to healthcare to safe spaces to live, social justice aims to level the playing field and eliminate discrimination.
 There are four interrelated principles of social justice: equity, access, participation, and rights.
-The programming and resources provided through this initiative will embrace those four principles.

 Social Justice Issues